 However, mums and dads today are more well-informed and educated.
 With parenting tips readily available at their fingertips, parents are aware of how corporal punishment can be harmful to children.
-Today, most parents would not away from the cane, or only use it as a last resort.
+Today, most parents would steer away from the cane, or only use it as a last resort.

-Focus on your child’s behavior
+Focus on your child’s behaviour

 The aim of the punishment is to teach your child right from wrong, and that there are consequences for wrong actions – NOT to harm them.
 Restrain from hurting your child.

 There is a grey area between abusing a child and punishing them with a cane – ensure you are punishing.
 Do not punish on impulse, this defeats the purpose of caning a child and pushes on the line of abuse.

 If you are set against caning your child as a disciplinary tool, there are other – softer – methods of punishment.

 Whatever parenting method you use, you must stay consistent!
 Once you have set standards, you must reinforce these standards in order to instil them in your child’s head, along with building and keeping your credibility.

 Give your child the freedom to explore and make simple choices; there are many developmental advantages to this technique.
 (For example, “Would you like to wear a blue jacket or a green jacket to school?”)
 When children feel respected, they are – typically – more motivated to behave and respect others

 Children love to do things that get on your nerves; it’s not intentional, but innate.
 Patience is a virtue, but it would be in vain without any understanding.
 Find ways to cultivate both your patience and understanding.